Toward Storage-Aware Learning with Compressed Data An Empirical Exploratory Study on JPEG

 \section{Related Work}

-The performance of machine intelligence consistently improves with increase in training data size, model capacity, and computational resources, a principle known as scaling laws~\cite{kaplan2020scaling}.
-This paradigm creates a critical dilemma for on-device learning, where the very ingredient that fuels advancement (large-scale data) is also the source of an unsustainable storage burden.
-Unlike cloud environments with virtually unlimited resources, mobile platforms operate under strict storage constraints.
-As datasets grow to satisfy data-hungry models, the tension between maintaining high performance and adhering to storage limits becomes increasingly pronounced, especially in environments with continuous data collection, where the rapid accumulation of large volumes of raw data quickly overwhelms limited storage capacity~\cite{ouyang2024admarker}.

-Consequently, traditional approaches that naively collect and store all available data are no longer viable in these settings.
-This necessitates a fundamental shift towards more efficient data retention strategies that selectively preserve the most informative content.
-These strategies primarily involve two levers: (1) selectively discarding samples to manage data quantity and (2) applying compression to manage data quality.
-Compression reduces storage requirements at the cost of information fidelity~\cite{wang2022memory}, while data dropping eliminates samples~\cite{paul2021deep}.
-This creates a complex trade-off between compression-induced quality degradation, outright data elimination, and final model accuracy.
+Scaling laws indicate that increasing data, model size, and compute improves generalization~\cite{kaplan2020scaling}.
+This creates a dilemma for on-device learning: prior work largely tackles compute limits (CPU, RAM), yet continuous collection makes storage a first-class constraint as raw streams can overwhelm device capacity~\cite{ouyang2024admarker}.
+Traditional ``store-everything'' pipelines are thus impractical, motivating data retention strategies that selectively preserve informative content.
+Two main levers are (1) sample selection to control \emph{quantity} and (2) lossy compression to control \emph{quality}.
+Compression reduces storage at the cost of fidelity~\cite{wang2022memory}, while dropping removes samples~\cite{paul2021deep}, yielding a non-trivial trade-off among compression artifacts, data elimination, and final accuracy.

-Therefore, an effective storage-aware training pipeline must be both adaptive and performance-sensitive.
-Ideally, such a system would dynamically adjust its data retention policy to balance compression rates and sample selection in response to available storage budgets and training objectives.
-By leveraging techniques such as data valuation or model uncertainty estimates, it becomes possible to allocate storage resources more judiciously.
-Ultimately, designing training procedures that are responsive to storage limitations is critical for enabling robust and scalable machine learning on next-generation mobile platforms.
+\textbf{Research Gap and Positioning.} Most prior work focus on \emph{quantity}-focused selection (e.g., active/core-set, early-example retention) or \emph{quality}-focused training with compression in isolation, offering limited insight into their \emph{joint effect} under a fixed storage budget.
+Moreover, \emph{per-sample} sensitivity to compression (central to adaptive policies) has not been systematically quantified.
+This paper fills these gaps by empirically characterizing the budgeted quantity-quality trade-off, showing the suboptimality of uniform policies, and revealing sample-wise compression sensitivity that motivates adaptive, storage-aware training.